free priority shipping with $100 domestic purchase

 WAISTLINES

-double-girdled waist – (Classical style) double-tied cord
+double-girdled waist – neo-Classical style of a double-tied cord

-empire waist - begins below bust
+empire waist - waistline located just below bust

 shirred waist - fabric is gathered to make a horizontal panel at waist